Skip to main content

 You might have heard of mortgage equity, but have you ever heard of sweat equity?

-Houston Habitat for Humanity is an organization that helps people repair and build their homes.
-They help people become first-time homeowners with a zero-interest mortgage as long as they contribute “sweat equity” (aka sweating as they help build their own home).
+Houston Habitat for Humanity helps people repair and build their homes.
+They help people become first-time homeowners with a zero-interest mortgage as long as they contribute “sweat equity” (helping build their own home).

 Volunteering can be a wonderful way to give back to the community during recovery.
-When you can spend some time not obsessing over the tough days of recovery, it gives you some much-needed perspective into the big picture.
+When you can spend time not obsessing over the tough days of recovery, it gives you perspective into the big picture.

 Bonus Tip: Volunteer with a building crew and bring home new carpentry skills you can apply at your residence.